Trump Considers Deportation of Elon Musk Amid Budget Dispute

 A new party

-The President writes that Musk - who founded both the space company SpaceX and the electric car giant Tesla and, according to Bloomberg, is the richest man in the world - has received more subsidies than anyone else and that he would need to "go home to South Africa" without subsidies.
+The President writes that Musk - who founded both the space company SpaceX and the electric car giant Tesla and, according to Bloomberg, is the richest man in the world - has received more subsidies than anyone else and that without subsidies, he would have to "go home to South Africa".

 "No more rocket launches, satellites or electric car production and our country would make a fortune", Trump writes, partly in capital letters.

-In response to a direct question from journalists outside the White House on Tuesday about whether the President can imagine deporting Musk, who has American citizenship, Trump says he "needs to look at it".
+In a direct question from journalists outside the White House on Tuesday about whether the President can imagine deporting Musk, who has American citizenship, Trump says.

-Musk, on the other hand, calls the budget "insane".
-On the platform X, which he himself owns, Musk writes that he will start a new party, the American Party, if the budget is passed.
+Musk calls Trump's budget "insane" and on the platform X, which he himself owns, Musk writes that he will start a new party, the American Party, if it goes through.
 He has previously been an outspoken opponent of the budget proposal, both due to the cuts in electric car support and because he believes it will increase the US national debt.

-In his post on Truth, Trump suggests that Doge now investigate Musk's business dealings.
+In his post on Truth, Trump suggests that Doge now review Musk's business.